betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingCuratedContent.md

 4. This text should not be a copy-paste from a website.
 Rather, please write this in your own words to avoid legal issues

 ### Logo declaration
 Images for content are stored in a different repository (and not the main repo).
-There are several reasons for it which this guide will not delve into.
+There are several reasons for this decision which this guide will not delve into.
 Logos, in curated articles, may be present at the end on the article.
-This is especially relevant for organizations, websites etc. To reference the logos in the article, we upload it to a specific directory and then reference it.
+This is especially relevant for organizations, websites etc. To reference the logos in the article, we upload them to a specific bssw.io images directory and then reference the logo from the curated content article.
 1. Please upload logo to https://github.com/betterscientificsoftware/images.
-2. Add following text with url to end of body text * < img src='url to image file in the images directory' class='logo' / > *
+2. Add following text with url to end of body text in the article * < img src='url to image file in the images directory' class='logo' / > *
 3. Please ensure we have permission to use the logo
+4. Please ensure logo is clear and high resolution

 If this process if not clear, please contact the Editor-in-chief for more information on this.